Why Most Yearly Goals Don’t Work

 Step 4: Stay Consistent

-Consistency is everything!
-Each week builds on the last, bringing you closer to your goals step by step—without feeling overwhelmed.
+Consistency is the secret to success.
+Each week builds on the last, bringing you closer to your goal without feeling overwhelmed.
+Remember, progress is better than perfection—just keep showing up.

 Takeaways